sinbag/EmpiricalErrorAnalysis/README.md

 int seed = tile.y * nTiles.x + tile.x + randomseed;
 ...
  ```
+Note also that, currently if the user wants to perform convergence analysis for one pixel, pbrt-v3 does not provide direct flexibility to choose one pixel but rather a range of pixels through fractional crop window size.
+We recommend not to use the default fractional crop window sizing that comes within pbrt-v3 repo.
+User should update the crop window intake (in `pbrt/src/core/film.cpp`) to actual pixel coordinate to get correct results, e.g. if you want to test pixel `(277,256)` then the crop window coordinates passed to EEA command line should look like this: `--crop [277 278 256 257]`.
+This would also require changing the `tilesize = 1` in the `void Render(const Scene &scene){...}` call function in original pbrt source code, to avoid pixel counter going out of range.
+Special attention must also be given while choosing pixels that are near boundaries.
+One quick fix that we found is to update the sampleBounds to: `Bounds2i sampleBounds = camera->film->croppedPixelBounds;` which works well.

 * MSE analyzer works the same as variance analyzer but you need a reference value.
 For pbrt-v3, you need to compute the reference image (ReferenceSampler used Halton) with huge number of samples per pixel (`--refnspp 1000`).
 Example to call PBRTIntegrand (all in one line):
 ```